 Another benefit is the endless combination of holds.
 Climbers will often train endurance by linking anywhere from 10 to 50 moves together on a spray wall.
 The most common endurance exercise on a spray wall is called an “up-down-up” where the climber does just that: climbs to the top, down climbs, then climbs back to the top, all without resting.
 On a spray wall, a climber can perform this drill without repeating the same move twice, which makes the training even more effective as the climber has to remember the moves and cannot rely on muscle memory.

 How is this different from power training or endurance training?
 Power endurance is a climber’s ability to do powerful moves one after the other.
 True power training involves a climber performing at their maximum limit.
 In contrast, a climber training power endurance will perform several hard moves in a row, all of which they can complete.

 Once again, the endless combination of holds on a spray wall provides a climber with the ability to set their own problems.
 So if a climber is looking to link several moves of a specific difficulty together, the spray wall is the best tool.

 Another benefit of the endless combination of holds on a spray wall is the ability to try problems that address a climber’s specific weaknesses.
 A good spray wall should allow a climber to set any type of problem they need.
 So if a climber is weak on crimps and coordination, they can easily create a difficult problem that caters specifically to those weaknesses.

-Finally, many climbers train on a spray wall because it requires them to flex their route-setting muscles and think creatively.
-Many spray walls have some sort of binder or log where climbers can write down their climbs, but a lot of the fun of a spray wall comes from making up your own combinations of holds and seeing if you can complete the moves.
+Finally, many climbers train on these walls because it requires them to flex their route-setting muscles and think creatively.
+Many spray walls have some sort of binder or log where climbers can write down their climbs, but a lot of the fun comes from making up your own combinations of holds and seeing if you can complete the moves.